This section last updated: 2023-08-15 (6 months ago)

 Regenstrief balances the desire to respond quickly to new term submissions with the review processes necessary for a high quality standard.
 We can only be quick if the requesters provide clear and comprehensive information about the terms they are submitting.
 For detailed instructions on what information to include in a LOINC submission, please see Appendix D of the LOINC Users' Guide.
-You can download the LOINC Users' Guide here.
+You can find the LOINC Users' Guide elsewhere within the Knowledge Base.

 If you are submitting requests for new laboratory tests or other basic clinical measurements, we think the the tools in RELMA are the easiest way to make a submission.
 Just look for the "Propose Term" button on the mapping screen or "Propose a new LOINC" choice from the File menu and you'll be on your way.
 We also accept submissions in Microsoft Excel format or using our online submission form.
 If you choose to create your submission using Microsoft Excel, you must use one of the template files provided on the LOINC web site.
 When constructing the submission, please follow the instructions provided.
 The spreadsheet templates, online submission form and instructions can be found here.

 The RELMA program can aid you in creating submissions by allowing you to create, manage and store submission terms in a way that is similar to how the program creates, manages and stores local Term Files.
 With RELMA, you can create terms for submission over time and submit groups of terms in batches.
 The program will track when the term was created and the date when you submitted the term.
 The program will help you organize the terms that you create and it will automate the process of creating the individual submission files that are sent to Regenstrief for processing.